 As our Congresswoman Juana will support funding for:

-· Comprehensive Long-Term Treatment including detox, in-patient care, outpatient care, 12-step programs, and more so that everyone has access to a life of sobriety.
+· Comprehensive Long-Term Treatment which includes detox, in-patient care, outpatient care, 12-step programs, and more so that everyone has access to a life of sobriety.

 · Medical Assisted Treatment with methadone, buprenorphine, and naloxone by trained professionals to ensure that patients have access to safe alternatives and stay away from fentanyl, heroin, and other dangerous street drugs.